dronekit/dronekit-python/docs/guide/vehicle_state_and_parameters.rst

 ==========

 Vehicle parameters provide the information used to configure the autopilot for the vehicle-specific hardware/capabilities.
-These can be read and set using the :py:attr:`Vehicle.parameters <droneapi.lib.Vehicle.parameters>` attribute (a :py:class:`Parameters <droneapi.lib.Parameters>` object).
+These can be read and set using the :py:attr:`Vehicle.parameters <dronekit.lib.Vehicle.parameters>` attribute (a :py:class:`Parameters <dronekit.lib.Parameters>` object).

 .. tip::